-Cornell is a test optional school.
+Cornell University has a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

-In 2022, 41% of Cornell's first-year students submitted their SAT scores with their application.
-20% of admitted applicants sent ACT scores.
+In 2022, 43% of Cornell University's first-year students submitted their SAT scores with their application.
+17% of admitted applicants sent ACT scores.

-To be competitive with other Cornell applicants, you should strive to score between 1450 and 1540 (or higher!) on the SAT.
-At Cornell 25% of admitted students scored higher than 1540 and 25% of scored lower than 1450, but the majority of students scored somewhere in between these two numbers.
+To be competitive with other Cornell University applicants, you should aim to earn between 1470 and 1550 (or higher!) on the SAT.
+At Cornell University 25% of admitted students scored higher than 1550 and 25% of scored lower than 1470, but the majority of students scored somewhere in between these two numbers.

-On the SAT Math Section, 25% of Cornell students scored 800 or higher and 75% of students scored 700 or higher.
-On the SAT Critical Reading section (formerly called the Verbal section), 25% of Cornell students scored 760 or higher, and 75% scored a 700 or higher.
+On the SAT Math Section, 25% of Cornell University students scored 800 or higher and 75% of students scored 710 or higher.
+On the SAT Critical Reading section (formerly called the Verbal section), 25% of Cornell University students scored 770 or higher, and 75% scored a 710 or higher.

-To be most competitive at Cornell, you should strive to earn between 33 and 35 on the ACT.
+To be most competitive at Cornell University, you should strive to earn between 33 and 35 on the ACT.

-An ACT score of 35 means you fall in the 75th percentile for Cornell's admitted students.
+An ACT score of 35 means you fall in the 75th percentile for Cornell University's admitted students.
 One out of every four students scored above a 35, and three out of four students scored lower than 35 on the ACT.

-For transfer students, it is extremely difficult to get admitted to Cornell.
+For transfer students, it is extremely difficult to get admitted to Cornell University.

 For transfer students wishing to start in the fall, the deadline to apply is March 15.

-Transfer students can enroll in Cornell during the following terms:
+Transfer students can enroll in Cornell University during the following terms:

 • Fall Term